adamdecaf/moov-go-client/client/docs/WatchmanApi.md

 > OfacWatch AddOfacCustomerNameWatch(ctx, name, ofacWatchRequest, optional)

+Watch customer

-Add customer watch by name.
+Watch a customer by its name.
 The match percentage will be included in the webhook's JSON payload.

 ### Required Parameters